vmagelo/msdocs-django-three-azure-services/README.md

     * anything else?
 PostgreSQL uses config/env variables so this doesn't get managed identity.

 1. Deploy the app with one of the methods: VS Code, local git, ZIP.
+    * ssh into app service
+    * create the databases with `python manage.py migrate`

 1. Set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_URL, STORAGE_CONTAINER_NAME

 ## Requirements

 The [requirements.txt](./requirements.txt) has the following packages: